MichaelMelfi/Obsidian-Second-Brain/Overcoming Porn 30 day Devotional.md

 Paul said, I want to do what is right but I don't, I don't want to do what is wrong but I do The freedom from addiction is Jesus.
 Every major sober thing is all God cantered.
-You cannot find freedom your
+You cannot find freedom yourself.
+You  must walk with others and God.

+1. Which of the four areas (Physical, emotional, spiritual social) are tyou most interested in